Xqhare/neith/v2_README.md

 - There are probably two main options:
     1. One file per bucket
     2. One file per collection
-- I would want the crud log as high up the tree as possible,
+- I would want the crud log as high up the tree as possible.

 #### File structure
 Pos1 one file per bucket: